-- The physical layer offers to the MAC sublayer transport channels; - The MAC sublayer offers to the RLC sublayer logical channels; - The RLC sublayer offers to the PDCP sublayer RLC channels; - The PDCP sublayer offers to the SDAP sublayer radio bearers; - The SDAP sublayer offers to 5GC QoS flows; - Comp. refers to header compression and segm. to segmentation; - Control channels (BCCH, PCCH are not depicted for clarity).
+- The physical layer offers to the MAC sublayer transport channels; - The MAC sublayer offers to the RLC sublayer logical channels; - The RLC sublayer offers to the PDCP sublayer RLC channels; - The PDCP sublayer offers to the SDAP sublayer radio bearers; - The SDAP sublayer offers to 5GC QoS flows; - Comp. refers to header compression or uplink data compression; - Segm. refers to segmentation; - Control channels (BCCH, PCCH are not depicted for clarity).